MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-connectors.md

    > [!div class="mx-imgBorder"]
    > ![](media/connector-sign-in-azure-credentials.png "Sign in using Azure credentials")

-### Step Three: Creating a Customized Dashboard
+### Step Three: Create a customized dashboard

-After completing Step two, you'll get to the following screen:
+After completing Step Two, you'll get to the following screen.

 > [!div class="mx-imgBorder"]
 > ![](media/connector-now-signed-in.png "Signed in to Customer Insights")

 1. Choose all the entities around which you want to build your Power BI report.
-In the example below, the user has chosen the **Conflated Match Pairs** entity.
+In the example below, the user has chosen the Conflated Match Pairs entity.
 Note that this entity is the entity that was created during the data configuration process and that encapsulates your unified customer data.
-You may want to include that entity to extract the most insightful observations from your data.
+You might want to include that entity to extract the most insightful observations from your data.

    > [!div class="mx-imgBorder"]
    > ![](media/connector-conflated-match-pairs.png "Conflated match pairs")

 2. At this point, you are ready to create your customized report using the Power BI left menu.
 Use the **Filters** fields to produce a report around: